 This article is about logging your phone calls, events and ad-hoc tasks - ones not related to a Process - from within the main Practifi app directly.
-There's a number of places these can be logged and some things to keep in mind as you do so, all of which is detailed below.
+There are several places these can be logged and some things to keep in mind as you do so, all of which are detailed below.

 - Where to find them

 Where to find them

 Accessed from the menu in the global navigation bar at the top of the page, the Log a Call, New Event & New Task actions use pop-up forms overlaid on the app, allowing you to complete it while continuing to use your app, minimize and maximize them, and even keep multiple forms open at once: